scandum/quadsort/README.md

 I personally invented the quad swap, quad galloping merge, parity merge, branchless parity merge, monobound binary search, bridge rotation, and trinity rotation.

-The ping-pong merge had been independently implemented in wikisort prior to quadsort, and likely by others as well.
+The ping-pong quad merge had been independently implemented in wikisort prior to quadsort, and likely by others as well.

 The monobound binary search has been independently implemented, often referred to as a branchless binary search.